Human Resources

 Disputes are inevitable; they are a fact of life.
 Situations may arise where the supervisor and employee either (a) cannot agree on whether remote work/flexible schedule is applicable, or (b) cannot finalize the terms of the arrangement.

 In either case, the first step is to involve the supervisor’s manager.
 The manager is responsible for hearing both sides of the argument and rendering a decision.
-If this step does not satisfy both parties, the final decision-making authority will be the applicable Dean/Director (for Academic Affairs) or Vice President (for other units) and HR will work with the final decision-maker, as necessary, to render a final, binding decision.
+If this step does not satisfy both parties, the final decision-making authority will be the applicable Dean/Director (for Academic Affairs) or Vice President (for other Units) and HR will work with the final decision-maker, as necessary, to render a final, binding decision.

-The Administration feels this process will ensure that every effort is taken to apply the spirit of this policy to the situation at hand.
+The Administration feels this process will ensure that every effort is taken to apply

 If you're new to working remotely 100% of the time or even just part-time, this could be a significant adjustment.
 Below are some tips and best practices to help you adjust successfully to a flexible work arrangement.